 When you invite some friends over and you want some finger foods, you can make some delicious vegan balls and serve alongside a bowl of crudités with hummus dip.

 Homemade hummus is easy to make, tastier and healthier than its shop counterpart.
-Once you make it successfully, you’ll never look back.
+Once you make it, you’ll never look back.

 1 jar chickpeas